EpicKor.Korea, explained.

 Korean culture has long carried a strong endurance script.
 Students study late.
 Office workers stay until the team is finished.
 Founders push through.
 Parents sacrifice.
 Friends meet after work even when they are tired because relationships need maintenance.
 The phrase "just rest" sounds simple, but in real life rest can feel socially expensive.

-If you want the office side of this story, EpicKor's guide to Korean work culture pairs naturally with the nap competition.
+If you want the office side of this story, EpicKor's guide to Korean work culture pairs naturally with the space-out competition.
 Work culture explains why rest needs defending.

 The Han River Is Seoul's Recovery Zone